Tech-at-DU/ACS-2941-1-Eng-Careers-Comm-Interview/Lessons/04-Coding-Syntax.md

 **Roadmap — work in this order, don't jump around:**

 1. Read the whole snippet once without touching anything.
-Restate what it's *supposed* to do, in one sentence (same move as Lesson 1).
+Restate what it's *supposed* to do, in one sentence (same as Lesson 1).
 2. Trace it by hand on a small input.
 Does it actually produce what you just said it should?
 3. **Find Syntax Errors first.** Look for anything that stops the code from running at all: mismatched brackets, wrong keywords, invalid assignment targets, misspelled reserved words.
 You can't judge style or logic in code that doesn't run.
 4. **Then Convention Violations.** Naming casing, spacing, docstring format, `var` vs. `let`, missing `self`.